 Your Excellency, I beg to move the first reading of a Bill entitled "An Ordinance to amend the Aliens Restriction Ordinance."
 The policy of this Bill was decided before the outbreak of war and it was done to bring the Aliens Restriction Ordinance (Chapter 159 of the Laws of Nigeria) into line with existing legislation in England.
-Nigeria in 1914 enacted the Aliens Restriction Ordinance modelled on a similar Act of Parliament which enables Your Excellency to make Regulations restricting the movement of aliens in Nigeria during a state of war or during a state of emergency or threat of other national danger and this amendment will enable Your Excellency to make those Regulations at any time.
-It will delete the condition that the Regulations could only be made when war threatens or during a state of emergency.
+Nigeria in 1914 enacted the Aliens Restriction Ordinance modelled on a similar Act of Parliament which enables Your Excellency to make Regulations restricting the movement of aliens in Nigeria during a state of war or during a state of emergency or threat of other national danger and this amendment will enable Your Excellency to make those Regulations could only be made when war threatens or during a state of emergency.